AtaSalamin/OSProj/README.md

 # OSProj
-#This project was made in python for the languages simplicity
+This project was made in python for the languages simplicity.
+Using Pycharm.